lestece/YourPTFriend/TESTING.md

 The problem only seemed to happen with female clients, because the male client's result was right:
 ![TDEE bug](images/testing-images/tdee-bug.png)

-Trying to undertand where the issue was coming from, I calculated the female clients' TDEE using the male formula for calculating the LBM: this time the result obtained was the same as the one reported in the worksheet.
+Trying to understand where the issue was coming from, I calculated the female clients' TDEE using the male formula for calculating the LBM: this time the result obtained was the same as the one reported in the worksheet.

 It was then clear that the problem was coming from the calculate_lbm() function and, particularly, from the "gender" argument passed into the function.
 Going back to the run.py file and checking the value of the gender variable, I discovered that it didn't match with the value contained in the if statement condition that was checking if the client was female ('f'):
 ![Gender bug](images/testing-images/gender-bug.png)